Use Redis in the Kyma Runtime to Store and Retrieve Data

 Prerequisites

-This sample provides a Redis deployment and two serverless functions that interact with it.
-The function cache-order
+This sample provides a Redis deployment and two Serverless Functions that interact with it.
+The cache-order

-event provided by the Commerce mock application.
-Once triggered, the function will perform an API call to the Commerce mock to obtain additional details regarding the order and then cache the information into Redis.
-The function get-order
+Function is set to subscribe to the order.created event provided by the commerce mock application.
+Once triggered, the Function performs an API call to the commerce mock to obtain additional details regarding the order and then cache the information into Redis.
+The get-order

-, exposed as an API, is used to then retrieve the order details from the Redis cache.
+Function, exposed as an API, is used to retrieve the order details from the Redis cache.

 - Step 1